Hello!

 Animation Tests

-After constructing the character rigs, I made animation tests so our director Loki could approve of the way I was animating.
+After constructing the character rigs, I made animation tests so our director, Loki, could approve of the way I was animating.

-Once the tests were approved, I was in the clear to start animating
+Once the tests were approved, I was in the clear to start animating.

 Blocking